 Since I have always appreciated a good nut braid, I wanted to try a vegan recipe.

-The original recipe is from Kaffee & Cupcakes (German).
+The original recipe is from the German blog Kaffee & Cupcakes (discontinued).
 Compared to the original recipe, I mainly swapped fresh yeast for dry yeast, added chopped nuts to the filling (not only ground nuts), and I also added cinnamon to the filling and the frosting.

 I am excited to share my recipe with you and hope it will lead to some nice afternoons!